 One of the first things you would notice if you met Bob was his frame, being at least 6’4” (193cm), long limbed and svelte.

 The pilot’s parachute was part of their flight suit, which was designed so the main silk chute would become their seat cushion when they sat down – adding an additional 6” on their height.
-The suit was nicknamed the “Mae West” as the pilots believed the bulky suit made them look like the curvaceous actress.
+In addition, they wore an inflatable life jacket nicknamed the “Mae West” as the pilots believed the bulky suit made them look like the curvaceous actress.

 This meant that it would have been a very tight fit for Bob in the cockpit of the Spitfire, although from his elevated position he would have had a slightly increased field of view – helping him to spot both dangers and opportunities.